JhonaCodes/reactive_notify/README.md

 });

-/// Test for current state [ReactiveStateCallback]. final reactiveCallbackConnectionState = ReactiveStateCallback<ConnectionState>( ConnectionState.waiting,
+/// Test for current state [ReactiveNotifyCallback]. final reactiveCallbackConnectionState = ReactiveNotifyCallback<ConnectionState>( ConnectionState.waiting,
   onStateChange: (value) {
     /// You can put any validation or use another Reactive functions.